szabgab/axum/book/pages/introduction.md

 The first steps writing a web application using axum.

-Simple handling of parameters in GET and POST request and as part of the path.
+Simple handling of parameters in GET and POST requests and as part of the path.